G

 All the brightwork needs to come out and be refinished.
 That will be revealing.
 There was some experimentation with sealing that wood using varnish vs spar urethane on the thwarts and drops, and some butt ends got urethane sealed, and some got epoxy coated.

-Now that it is time to pull out and refinish the brightwork it would have been a grand experiment, except that the key to what I used where is in some long gone outfitting thread and I sure as heck do not remember.
+Now that it is time to pull out and refinish the brightwork it would have been a grand experiment, except that the key to what I used where is in some long gone outfitting thread and I sure as hell do not remember.

 The utility thwart needs some compass and bungee position rearrangement.
 Needs better map case attachment points.
 Foot brace bar needs split foam pipe insulation padding.